faithrider/UI-project-1/README.md

 - **Exercise Types**: Mixed workouts needed better visual differentiation
 - **Goals**: Personal goal setting was requested as a priority feature
 - **Themes**: Multiple color schemes fit to light/dark mode preference

+### Mock User Profile

+Name: Alex Morgan
+Age: 24
+Background: College student, works out 3–4 times per week, tracks workouts inconsistently in phone notes.
+Goals: Wants to improve strength in major lifts, keep better track of progress, and stay consistent week-to-week.
+How they use the app:
+- Logs workouts immediately after finishing them.
+- Tracks sets/reps/weight for main exercises, checks the warmup box, and occasionally adds notes/photos.
+- Looks back weekly to see how many sessions they completed.
+- Uses the weekly sessions goal feature to stay on track.
+- Switches themes occasionally to match their mood.

 ---